bcgov/action-deployer-openshift/README.md

 # Example, Single Template

 Deploy a single template.
 Multiple GitHub secrets are used.
-Dev mode enabled.

 ```yaml
 deploys: